Skip to main content

 Where were you?

-The day started out as any other.
-A pretty normal Tuesday in fact.
+The day started as any other.
+A pretty normal Tuesday.
 Put my uniform on, drove through the front gate of the Air Force base where we were assigned, and got to work.
 After a few minutes, it was apparent this wasn't going to be just another Tuesday...

 In our military, readiness exercises happen all the time to prepare for events involving natural disasters and domestic/international threats.
 Awareness of these exercises occurs from internal communication and is posted at the base entrance.
-They are defined by an Alpha, Bravo, Charlie, Delta scale.
+An Alpha, Bravo, Charlie, and Delta scale defines them.
 When response is warranted it becomes a "Real-World" event.

 On September 11, 2001, the base was at "Real-World Bravo" when I entered and it went to "Charlie" just minutes after arriving.
 Within the next 30 minutes, the base went to "Delta".
 We were at war-time readiness.

 Called my wife and told her not to come to work as the base was posturing for a possible attack.
-With five military installations in Colorado Springs, Colorado it was a real possibility.
-While it takes everyone to make our military operate, there are some who are essential during a time like this.
+With five military installations in Colorado Springs, Colorado, it was a real possibility.
+While it takes everyone to make our military operate, some are essential during a time like this.
 The rest of us were sent home, away from potential harm, and told to monitor all communication channels.

 What most of us witnessed on TV was a horrific terrorist act that still causes harm to the survivors, friends, family, and loved ones left behind.